Execute a Free Missouri Warrant Search (Wanted Person Lookup)

 • Governor’s Warrant: The state Governor’s Office issues a warrant if a suspect or offender from Missouri is found in another state.
 The warrant allows them to be arrested and extradited to Missouri.

-What Should I Do if I Discover I or Someone Else Has a Warrant in Missouri?
+What To Do if You Realize That You or Someone Else Has a Warrant in Missouri

 Warrants don’t expire until the case is resolved or any fees and conditions are fulfilled.
 When a warrant is issued, the offender isn’t notified, taking many people by surprise.